vacp2p/vac.dev/_drafts/fixing-whisper-with-waku.md

 image: /assets/img/whisper_scalability.png
 ---

 This post will introduce Waku.
-Waku is a fork of Whisper that addresses some of its shortcomings in an iterative way.
-It will also show a theoretical scaling model for Status.
+Waku is a fork of Whisper that attempts to addresses some of Whisper's shortcomings in an iterative fashion.
+We will also introduce a theoretical scaling model for Whisper that shows why it doesn't scale, and what can be done about it.

-- Description of Whisper and recap of its issues (gossip, 'darkness', pow, incentive, spec etc)
-- Introduce model
-- Motivation for a new protocol
-- Progress so far
+## Introduction

+Whisper is a gossip-based communication protocol or an ephemeral key-value store depending on which way you look at it.
+Historically speaking, it is the messaging pilllar of [Web3](http://gavwood.com/dappsweb3.html), together with Ethereum for consensus and Swarm for storage.

+Whisper, being a somewhat esoteric protocol and with some fundamental issues, haven't seen a lot of uptake.
+However, applications such as Status are using it, and have been making minor ad hoc modifications to it to make it run on mobile devices.

+What are these fundamental issues?
+In short:
+a) scalability, most immediately when it comes to bandwidth usage
+b) spam-resistance, proof of work is a poor mechanism for heterogenerous nodes
+c) no incentivized infrastructure, leading to centralized choke points
+d) lack of formal and unambiguous specification makes it hard to analyze and implement

+In this post, we'll focus on the first problem, which is bandwidth scalability.

 ## Whisper theoretical model